WholeTech Picks|WholeTechFable GuideTexas Coworking

 Bastrop County Permits

-Building permits required for all structures.
+Building permits are required for all structures.
 Apply through Bastrop County Development Services.
-Residential permit: $500-1,500 depending on project size.
-Plan review: 2-4 weeks.
+Residential permit: $500–1,500 depending on project size.
+Plan review: 2–4 weeks.
 Inspections at foundation, framing, and final.

 City of Bastrop Permits